Can’t decide between the Arctic or Antarctic for your polar adventure? Our guide will help you choose between 66° north or south

 |Svalbard Crossing, Norway (13 days)||Mount Sidley Expedition (15 days)|

-Arctic nations include Canada, Greenland (a territory of Denmark), Russia, United States (Alaska), Iceland, Norway, Sweden, and Finland.
+Arctic nations include Canada, Greenland (a territory of Denmark), Russia, the US (Alaska), Iceland, Norway, Sweden and Finland.
 Within these nations, around four million people live within the Arctic Circle.
 Unlike the Antarctic, the Arctic has an indigenous population stretching back thousands of years.

 There are also industrialised cities within the Arctic Circle.
 The four largest communities within are in Russia and Norway: Murmansk (population 307,257), Norilsk (175,365), Tromsø (71,590) and Vorkuta (70,548).

 In the Antarctic, there is no indigenous population.
 There are zero permanent inhabitants but there are numerous research stations set up across the continent.
 In the summer as many as 5,000 people reside in the Antarctic but this drops to around 1,000 in the winter.
 You won’t be visiting any craft markets here!